Ericsson/paf/README.md

 Pathfinder is a light-weight service discovery system for embedded or cloud use.

-This repository contains the service-side implementation of the [Pathfinder protocol](https://github.com/Ericsson/paf/blob/master/doc/PROTOCOL.md) version 2.
+This repository contains the server-side implementation of the [Pathfinder protocol](https://github.com/Ericsson/paf/blob/master/doc/PROTOCOL.md) version 2.